kowshikk007/Next-24-projects/Plant Disease Detection/README.md

 pip install digipathos
 ```

-# Documentation

-Besides the docstrings, major details about the documentation can be found [here](https://digipathos.readthedocs.io/en/latest/).

 # Testing

 This project is inteded to suit most of the existent needs, so for this reason, testability is a major concern.
-Most of the code is heavily tested, along with [Travis](https://travis-ci.org/bresan/digipathos_plant_pathology) as Continuous Integration tool to run all the unit tests once there is a new commit.
+Most of the code is heavily tested Continuous Integration tool to run all the unit tests once there is a new commit.

 # Usage